 Servicing Sarnia and all of Ontario

-Looking to work with a medical malpractice lawyer in Sarnia?
+Looking to work with a disability lawyer in Sarnia?
 Contact Us.

 We service the City of Sarnia and Lambton District.
-When you think Medical Malpractice Lawyer Sarnia, Think Howie, Sacks & Henry.
+When you think Disability Lawyer Sarnia, Think Howie, Sacks & Henry.